planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 The covers of pulp adventure books and games are adorned with lurid images of sweaty men and women of action.
 Shirts ripped, bodices straining, nary a flak jacket in sight.
 Don’t let that fool you though, these stories are also rife with chain undershirts and iron plates secretly saving these glistening oafs from doom.

 So, if you expect trouble, and you really should, it is no shame to wear some sort of armor.
-Worn armor adds to FRAME Soak.
+Worn armor adds to the Mettle score.
 The tradeoff is the more protection a set of Armor gives, the more it weighs (kgs.), potentially encumbering the character.
 Encumbrance penalizes POISE-related actions such as swimming, climbing, and sneaking.

 The table below gives examples of armor common to a modern setting, as well as archaic armor types for comparison.